SearchWP Blog

 how to add multiple search forms to your WordPress site

-It’ll improve your content’s discoverability and make visitors spend more time on your site.
+It will improve your content’s discoverability and encourage visitors to spend more time on your site.

-The longer they stay, the more likely they will sign up for your newsletter, purchase a product, or click on your affiliate link.
+The longer they stay, the more likely they will sign up for your newsletter, purchase a product, or click on an affiliate link.

 Secondly, you can customize search forms to meet your needs and place them in different areas of your website.